On Stability of Nodal $L_k^p$-Maps I: Introduction

 Let ${\tilde {\cal B}}^{ws}_{\hat T}$ be the subspace of $ {\tilde {\cal B}}^{\hat T} $ consisting of weakly stable nodal $L_k^p$-maps.
 As before, ${\tilde {\cal B}}^{ws}_{\hat T}$ can be thought as the space of parametrized weakly stable nodal maps modeled on $T$.
 Let ${\cal B}^{ws}_{\hat T}$ be the corresponding space of unparametrized weakly stable nodal maps.

-{\bf Note:} Applying the above definition to $J$-holomorphic nodal maps, we get one of the standard definitions for stable $J$-holomorphic maps in Gromov-Witten theory.
+{\bf Note:} Applying the above definition to $J$-holomorphic nodal maps, we get one of the standard definitions for stable $J$-holomorphic maps in Gromov-Witten theory \cite{2}.
 In this sense the weak stability for $L_k^p$-maps here is a natural generalization of the stability for $J$-holomorphic maps.
-However, as we will see below, in general the isotropy group $\Gamma_f$ for a weakly stable $L_k^p$-map $f$ is not finite but only compact.